ElPumpo/Win10Clean/README.md

 It does not have any functions to disable Windows 10 spying, for that stuff you'll have to look somewhere else.

+Should also be noted that Win10Clean doesn't doesn't harm your computer in any way.
+Other Windows 10 cleanup tools usally delete important registry keys, making reverting changes a pain in the butt - and some does bad modifications which aren't safe to apply.
+Everything done with Win10Clean can be reverted very easily has zero chance in frying your computer!

 ![alt tag](http://i.imgur.com/w5nbL6o.png)
 ![alt tag](http://i.imgur.com/cih36BG.png)